ashwinvish/Zfish_recon/README.md

 - Some hardcoded paths in the scrips might need to be updated before running the scripts.
 -   `\scripts` - contains all the scritps needed to generate the figures in the pre-print.
 - `\matFiles` - Important .matFiles, are used in analysis and figures.
+- `\skeletons` - contains most if not all skeltons used for analysis in the paper.
+Any missing skeletons will be preserved in the private google drive folder used by the lab.

 ## Terminology
 -   `scw` is the commin extension for representing neurnal skeletons.